LIVENlab/enbios/docs_templates/Fundamentals.md

 The internals of these functions is mostly up to the developer, but they have to make sure, that they return data of the types that enbios requires (these return types are already included as return type hints in the abstract methods).

+Since adapters and aggregators have several functions in common, there is a common parent class, which defines these functions.
+When creating a concrete adapter or aggregator, these functions have to be implemented as well.

+{{enbios.base.adapters_aggregators.node_module.EnbiosNodeModule}}

+This [demo notebook](https://github.com/LIVENlab/enbios/blob/main/demos/aggregator_extension.ipynb) shows how to build and use a custom aggregator.

 ### Adapter